komikat/akshitkr/README.md

-comfortable with python and javascript, lisp hobbyist
+comfortable with python, c and javascript, lisp hobbyist